Animal culture: Migration

+Nest construction

+White-browed sparrow-weaver show cultural traditions in the construction of their communal nests.
+These nests vary in shape and size among different groups, even when living in close proximity.
+This variation is not influenced by genetic factors or environmental conditions, but rather reflects group-specific preferences that are passed down through generations.

+Tool-making

+New Caledonian crows have sophisticated tool-making skills, which are learned and transmitted within their local populations.
+These tools include sticks and leaves that are crafted into designs which vary by region and are passed down through generations.
+Regional variation and lack of ecological causes suggests these tool-making practices are the product of cultural transmission rather than being genetically inherited.

 Avian social networks

 Social networks are a specific mechanism of cultural transmission in birds.
 Information learned in social contexts can allow them to make decisions that lead to increased fitness.
 A great deal of research has focused on the communication of new foraging locations or behaviors through social networks.
 These networks are currently being analyzed through computational methods such as network-based diffusion analysis (NBDA).

 In wild songbirds, social networks are a mechanism for information transmission both within and between species.
 Interspecific networks (i.e. networks including birds of different species) were shown to exist in multispecies flocks containing three different types of tits whose niches overlapped.
 In this study, knowledge about new feeding areas spread through social interactions: more birds visited the new area than the number of birds that discovered the area independently.
 The researchers noted that information likely travelled faster among members of the same species (conspecifics), but that individuals did not depend solely on conspecifics for transmission.
 Another study on army-ant-following birds has also evidenced interspecific transmission of foraging information.

-A recent study used RFID identification transponders to experimentally manipulate avian social networks: this scanner technology allowed them to restrict access to feeders for some birds and not others.
+A 2016 study used RFID identification transponders to experimentally manipulate avian social networks: this scanner technology allowed them to restrict access to feeders for some birds and not others.
 Their data showed that individuals are more likely to learn from those who were able to enter the same feeding area as them.
 Additionally, the existing "paths" of information transmission were altered following segregation during feeding: this was attributed to changes in the population's social network.

 Others have been able to predict the pattern information transmission among individuals based on a preexisting social network.
 In this study, social interactions of ravens (Corvus corax) were first analyzed to create a comprehensive network.
 Then, the order in which individuals learned task-solving behavior from a trained tutor was compared with the network.
 They not only found that the pattern of learning reflected the network that they had built, but that different types of social connections (such as "affiliative interactions" and "aggressive interactions") characterized different rates of information transmission and observation.